 We all know that the day will come.
 The day where you have to leave your bundle of joy and return to your work responsibilities.
 But how can you do it with peace and not dread?
 Is it possible?
-It is indeed — with a little planning, preparation and tapping into available provisions.
+It is indeed — with a little planning, preparation, and tapping into available provisions.

-After twelve weeks of maternity leave, I packed my bags (and there were a lot of them considering I had a lunch, snacks, laptop, and a huge hospital grade breast pumping machine) and drove myself to work.
+After twelve weeks of maternity leave, I packed my bags (and there were a lot of them considering I had lunch, snacks, a laptop, and a huge hospital-grade breast pumping machine) and drove myself to work.
 During the 30-minute ride, I probably called the daycare four times to check on my little princess and that was in between my barely controllable sobs.
 I kept asking myself, how did other mothers do it?
 How did they make it?
 Then I called my mother and she gave me the best advice ever.
 She said every mother goes through it so you’re not abnormal and it’s up to you and only you to find it within yourself how to cope and manage this milestone.
 She said for her, she copes by driving home (I was kept at home with a nanny) to check on me during her lunch breaks.
 So what was it going to be for me?
 What was I going to do so that I didn’t lose my mind trying to be a working mom and away from my baby for 9 plus hours a day?
 Through trial and error, I figured out my plan and routine and it worked!
 Over the years, I’ve shared it with other moms with slight modifications to make it solid for them, it has helped them with the “returning to work milestone” as well.

 Preparation is key to being at peace and mentally ready to return to work.
-Part of the struggle that most moms face is knowing that someone else is taking care of your baby.
+Part of the struggle that most moms face is knowing that someone else is taking care of their baby.
 Are they doing everything right?
 Do they know where everything is that they may need throughout the day?
 Do they remember my instructions?
-Did I pick the right nanny, daycare or babysitter?
+Did I pick the right nanny, daycare, or babysitter?
 These are common and totally normal questions but rest assured if you did your best research on the provider, was fully transparent in what you wanted from the provider and shared that you are only a phone call away, then day by day you will grow comfortable with trusting and leaving your little one with the provider.
-Preparation can include everything from packing a daycare bag for the child, to packaging frozen breast milk for the daycare facility.
-If you have an at-home provider, there is still preparation required to make sure you have enough diapers, toys, changes of clothing and other necessities readily available for use.
+Preparation can include everything from packing a daycare bag for the child to packaging frozen breast milk for the daycare facility.
+If you have an at-home provider, there is still preparation required to make sure you have enough diapers, toys, changes of clothing, and other necessities readily available for use.
 Knowing that you have thought everything through and that you have done your best, is all that you can do for peace of mind.

-Provisions are something that many moms don’t consider or know how to access or how to require them.
+Provisions are something that many moms don’t consider or know how to access or how require them.
 Provisions are what I consider to be the extra concessions that you request upon returning to work.
 Everyone has different work situations and environments but with a little pre-planning and discussion with your leadership, there should be an agreement that works for you.
 To help with the return to work challenge, maybe the below are concessions that could be made for you:

 - A flexible work schedule for the first few weeks after returning where you can telework, work remotely or simply arrive or depart later then normal

-- Approval to bring a small camping fridge to the office and store under your desk so that after pumping you can conveniently place the milk there instead of it being on display in the company break room.
+- Approval to bring a small camping fridge to the office and store it under your desk so that after pumping you can conveniently place the milk there instead of it being on display in the company break room.

 - Arrange meeting times and locations around your breast pumping schedule or around a schedule of you returning home to check on your baby (if that is what you require)